Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/Media/Docs/VM Setup.md

     ⠀Make a Snapshot of the Virtual Machine
 </h3>

-You can create a snapshot of the virtual machine so that if something goes wrong later, you don’t have to repeat all the setup steps.
+You can create a snapshot of the virtual machine so that if something goes wrong later, you don't have to repeat all the setup steps.
 The snapshot saves the current state of the VM, letting you easily roll back to this exact point whenever you need.

 - To do so, power off the VM.
 Open **Oracle VM VirtualBox**, select your VM, click on `Options` ➔ `Snapshots` and create a snapshot.